yw14218/Send-a-bot/README.md

 ```

 An example map build from a extended narrow hallway is shown as below, there appears to be many noise, and the path is curved due to odometry drifts.
 In addition, due to inexact camera calibration / transform the is built twice by the two camera seperately.
-Multi Lidar calibration is recommended in beforehand:
+Multi Lidar calibration is recommended in beforehand

 ![Alt Text](https://github.com/yw14218/Send-a-bot/blob/master/doc/12.png)